kiedtl/website/src/_content/computers/kmach.md

   <img src="/images/vivaldi-scr.jpg" alt="desktop">
 </picture>

-Running three instances of Vivaldi and one instance of Dolphin and Alacritty each, my CPU usage is surprisingly light - a maximum of 25% usage and a minimum of 15% usage.
+Running three instances of Vivaldi and one instance of Dolphin/Nautilus and Alacritty each, my CPU usage is surprisingly light - a maximum of 25% usage and a minimum of 5% usage.
 RAM usage is around 5500 MB and the core temperature is less than 40&#176;C.

 It sounds strange, but I use three different text editors, depending on what I am editing.
 For .NET, HTML, CSS, JavaScript, and other miscellaeneous tasks, I use Visual Studio Code.
 For Rust, shell scripts, PowerShell, I use Spacemacs.
-For very quick tasks where I don't like to waste time starting up the editor, I use SpaceVim.
+For quick tasks where I don't like to waste time starting up the editor, I use nano.

 <picture>
   <source srcset="/images/screenshot-editors-1.webp" type="image/webp">